VieyraCalistro/Menu_System/README.md

 ![Menu_System](Screenshots/Menu_System.jpg)

-This menu system here demonstrates navigating through a few menu options while integrating a singly linked list library that I also coded as well.
-If the user visits a submenu the file is read in dynamically and added onto the single link list.
-Once the user exits a submenu, that node is popped off the single link list.
+This menu system here demonstrates navigating through a set of dynamically read menu files.
+It incorporates some implementation of key concepts in data structuring such as single linked list and a custom coded dynamic sizing array, similar to our famous standard list container.